rrichetto/furnish/README.md

-This repo contains a remake of the Furnish e-commerce theme from OnePageLove: https://onepagelove.com/furnish
+This repo contains a remake of the Furnish e-commerce theme from OnePageLove: https://onepagelove.com/furnish.
+All code is my own.